My Curse (song): Description

 The empty bookcase in the field continues to stand before the rolling hills and bright blue sky.
 The case is then shown completely filled with the organized books, and the scene shifts back to the man whose eyes then look back up, staring at a vacant section of the bookcase.
 His head turns to look at a black book with the letters "KSE" (which stands for Killswitch Engage) printed on the cover and spine.
 He retrieves the book, causing other books to fall, and flips through it.
 This time, it is the woman who is seen in the pages staring back at the man.
 The man places the book in the vacant space on the shelf, at which point white beams of light emit from the shelf as the man steps backward.

 When he removes the KSE book, he is able to peer through the bookcase and into the yellow field and see the woman.
 He reaches out through the bookcase and into the field, and the woman in the white dress takes his hand.
 The dark study is now empty with a vibrant light glaring through the empty section of the bookcase.
 The man in black is now lying in the field next to the woman in white as they gaze into each other's eyes; they are then seen standing side by side, staring off into the blue sky beyond the hills.

 The man in black is then seen back in the study, lying dead under the fallen bookcase and atop a scattered stack of books on the floor, holding the KSE book, which falls from his hand.
 The plans are shown once more with a bold red circle around an "X" at the center of the bookcase where the KSE book was previously placed as the video fades to black.

+Reception

+In a 2018 poll held by Revolver Magazine "My Curse" was voted Killswitch Engage’s third best song: Revolver wrote the song is "A churning reflection on grief and loss, “My Curse” is one of Killswitch Engage’s most successful songs to date, cracking the Top 30 on the Billboard Mainstream Rock Tracks chart.
+"This is my curse, the longing," Jones wails, laying the song’s amorous skeletons bare.
+"This is my curse, time/This is my curse, the yearning."
+Additionally Classic Rock History dubbed it the bands best song stating "My Curse" transcended expectations to secure its place as a global favorite among the band’s repertoire.
+The track delves into the profound theme of lingering on the memory of a deeply cherished departed soul, echoing the emotional depth found in other band ballads like "The End of Heartache."

+In 2024 Ultimate Guitar named the song the most era defining metalcore song of the 2000s claiming the song "features all the elements that made this era of music great but also serves as a leading example for many of them."

+Performances

+"My Curse" was performed on Jimmy Kimmel Live on April 18, 2007.